droglenc/IFAR/supplements/installations/InstallPackagesRStudio.md

 1. Select both lines in the Script pane and press the `Run` button near the far right of the toolbar (alternatively press `<CTRL>+<Enter>`).
 This submits these R commands to the Console pane where the `FSA` and `FSAdata` packages and all associated dependencies should be installed.
 This may take several minutes with a finish noted by an R prompt (a "greater than") symbol in the Console pane.
     * Depending on your priveleges on your machine, you may get a warning at this point about a library that "is not writable.
 See the note in the previous section for how to handle this.

 1. On separate lines in the Script pane type `library(FSAdata)` and `library(FSA)`.
 Highlight both lines and press the `Run` button.
-The end of your Console pane should look like that below (the version number may be different).
+The end of your Console pane should show the following message (the version number may be different).
 If you received an error after running `library(FSA)`, then see the next section.

     <div class="ctrstaticimg">
     <img src="figures/InstallPkgs_RStudio_FSA.PNG" width="70%">